ArbitRandomUser/julia-repl-vi/README.md

 `j,k` scroll up and down as-though the lines in history were the lines in a vim buffer.

 Prefix Search works too.<br>
-If a `string` exists in repl buffer it goes up and down history only showing line starting with that `string`
+If a something exists in repl buffer it goes up and down history only showing line starting with that something